ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 The displayed organisations can be filtered using the **search control** provided above the table.
 To apply filtering click the control, enter a text and then click on the search icon.
 This filtering will be applied in a case-insensitive manner on the organisation's details.
-Clicking on **Create organisation** allows you to add a new organisation (see :ref:`community__create_organisation`), whereas clicking on the row of an existing organisation allows you to edit its details (see :ref:`community__manage_organisation`).
+To the right of this you have a dropdown list that allows you to **sort based on creation order**.
+Such sorting is by default not applied, but you can choose to sort the organisations in an **earliest created first** or **latest created first** manner to refresh the display.
+Note that while sorting by creation order, you will not be able to sort by clicking on the table's headers.
+To enable this again you will need to first disable creation order sorting.

+On the right side you are provided with the **Create organisation** button, allowing you to :ref:`add a new organisation<community__create_organisation>` to the community.
+Finally, each organisation's row can be clicked to proceed to :ref:`view and edit its details<community__manage_organisation>`.

 .. _community__create_organisation: